Things to consider, interview tips and starting as a new consultant radiologist

 - University representative – Research / teaching questions

 - Keep answers personal.
 Telling a short story about your own personal experience is a good way of composing an answer.
+DO NOT have generic answers.

 - There are no right answers, only experiences.